rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 I consider encapsulation to be very useful when designing micro-services, not so much when designing programs.
 Encapsulation often means not expressive types.
 Encapsulating is hiding things from the types.
 It often makes types simpler than they should be.
 To get the benefits of types, we need to give them a chance.
-Type checker will not type check what is opaque to it.
+Type checker will not type check what is invisible to it.

-On the other hand, explicit types have a higher maintenance cost.
+On the other hand, explicit types (types that contain a lot of information) have a higher maintenance cost.
 I like to compare this to documentation.
 If app functionality changes you should change the documentation.
 You are likely to do that only in the most obvious places.
 Explicit types are different, they create domino effects forcing you to propagate the changes to all the relevant places.